bcrowell/bcrowell.github.io/faster_than_light/index.md

 A good jumping-on point is 1971.
 In that year, J.C.
 Hafele and R.E.
 Keating brought atomic clocks aboard commercial airliners, and went around the world, once from east to west and once from west to east.
-Hafele and Keating observed that there was a discrepancy between the times measured by the traveling clocks and the times measured by similar clocks that stayed home at the U.S. Naval Observatory in Washington.
+They observed that there was a discrepancy between the times measured by the traveling clocks and the times measured by similar clocks that stayed home at the U.S. Naval Observatory in Washington.
 The east-going clock lost time, ending up off by -59±10 nanoseconds, while the west-going one gained 273±7 ns.